 A knowledgeable customer care representative can also answer questions such as how the cannabis was grown or extracted and the perceived effects of the high.
 Our best advice is to buy from legal sources as they are usually required to test their products for cannabinoid profiles as well as pesticides, contaminants, mold, and mildew.

-If you’re interested in a further exploration into how cannabis can help you with anxiety disorders, insomnia, or mood swings, we can connect you with a vetted and knowledgeable psychedelic coach who can give you actionable advice.
+If you’re interested in a further exploration into how cannabis can help you with anxiety disorders, insomnia, or mood swings, we can connect you with a vetted and knowledgeable psychedelic guide who can give you actionable advice.
 It’s quick, easy, and the first step towards a new relationship between cannabis and your psyche.

 Ketamine isn’t as widely accessible as cannabis, but its use in therapy has been just as noteworthy.
 Traditionally used as an anesthetic, alternative applications of ketamine have shown promising results in relieving symptoms of treatment-resistant depression, social anxiety disorder, chronic pain, and more.

 Correct dosage, set, and setting can produce positive effects like euphoria, increased energy, sense of calm, and reduced pain.
 It can even provide meaningful spiritual experiences and an enhanced sense of connection with the self and the world at large.
 In the therapeutic setting, these effects can be used to explore normally unconscious emotional material—which may contribute to long-term healing.

 Ketamine is a dissociative psychedelic, meaning that it can impair motor function and distort the perception of sound and time.
 Supervision is highly recommended, as is avoiding alcohol, operating machinery and tools (from driving to cooking to even using scissors), and physical activity such as running or swimming.